Founders in Spearhead should create proprietary dealflow—not pay up for hot rounds they just met. You should:

 - After you invest, help the company raise money from a top-tier seed fund or VC as quickly as possible

 - No cherry-picking: Make all your tech investments through your fund

 - Investing outside of markets or teams you know well

 - An average pre-money valuation over $15M

 - Joining rounds because your friends or notable investors are investing

-- Investing in companies you met at demo days; you should be investing as early as the incubators themselves
+- Investing in companies you met at demo days—you should invest as early as the incubators do

-- Not calling the Spearhead partners or mentors on your first deal
+- Failing to contact the Spearhead team on your first investment